census-instrumentation/opencensus-website/content/guides/integrations/redis/Go/gomodule_redigo.md

 		log.Fatalf("Failed to enable OpenCensus exporting: %v", err) }
 	defer func() {
-		// Wait for 2 seconds before exiting to allow metrics to be flushed
+		// Wait for ~60 seconds before exiting to allow metrics to be flushed log.Println("Waiting for ~60s to allow metrics to be exported")
-		<-time.After(2 * time.Second)
+		<-time.After(62 * time.Second)
 		flushFn()
 	}()